Virus death toll in China rises as US prepares evacuation

 The latest figures reported Sunday morning cover the previous 24 hours and mark an increase of 15 deaths and 688 cases for a total of 1,975 infections.

-The government also reported five cases in Hong Kong, two in Macao and three in Taiwan.
-Small numbers of cases have been found in Thailand, Japan, South Korea, the U.S., Vietnam, Singapore, Malaysia, Nepal, France and Australia.
+The government also reported five cases in Hong Kong and two in Macao.
+Small numbers of cases have been found in Thailand, Taiwan Japan, South Korea, the U.S., Vietnam, Singapore, Malaysia, Nepal, France and Australia.

 The U.S. has confirmed cases in Washington state, Chicago, and most recently Southern California.
 The latest patient announced Saturday night traveled from Wuhan and is in isolation at a hospital and in good condition.